-Distribution: Chiefly west of the Cascades in Washington; British Columbia south to California.
+Distribution: Occurring chiefly west of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to California; also in South America.

 Habitat: In meadows or on rocky or sandy soil at low elevations.

 Pubescent annual, the stems 1-5 dm. long, decumbent to erect.

 Leaves trifoliate, leaflets narrowly to broadly obcordate, 5-15 mm. long; stipules ovate, half as long as the leaflets.